Growing Tomatoes from Tomato Slices

 • Tomatoes don’t like dry soil, so keep them moist.

-• Grow tomato plants in slightly acidic to neutral soil with a pH around 5.5 to 7.
+• Grow tomato plants in slightly acidic to neutral soil with a pH of around 5.5 to 7.

 Watch this video for more information